WiseLibs/better-sqlite3/README.md

 However, you trade those disadvantages for greatly improved performance in most web applications.

-If you want to *massively* improve write performance and you're willing to sacrifice a tiny bit of [durability](https://en.wikipedia.org/wiki/Durability_(database_systems)), you can use this:
+If you want to *further* improve write performance and you're willing to sacrifice a tiny bit of [durability](https://en.wikipedia.org/wiki/Durability_(database_systems)), you can use this:

 ```js
 db.pragma('journal_mode = WAL');
 db.pragma('synchronous = 1');
 ```

 Normally, setting `synchronous = 1` would introduce the risk of database corruption following a power loss or hard reboot.
 But in [WAL mode](https://www.sqlite.org/wal.html), you do not introduce this risk.
+The combination of these two PRAGMAs provides extremely fast performance.

 ### Defending against "checkpoint starvation"